facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

 ---
 id: making-a-progressive-web-app
-title: Making A Progressive Web App
+title: Making a Progressive Web App
 ---

 The production build has all the tools necessary to generate a first-class